ARMmbed/mbed-os-5-docs/docs/api/connectivity/bluetooth/Optimising_for_performance.md

 Power draw during advertising affected by:
 - the advertising interval - lower interval uses more power,
+- use of Coded PHY which uses more power for extended effective range,
 - amount of data sent,
 - number of channels used - each advertising event is sent by default to three channels which you can limit to 2 or 1,
 - whether extended advertising is used - this will send additional packets on regular channels,